apache/cordova-plugin-file-transfer/README.md

 > To get a few ideas, check out the [sample](#sample) at the bottom of this page.

 Report issues with this plugin on the [Apache Cordova issue tracker](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CB%20AND%20status%20in%20%28Open%2C%20%22In%20Progress%22%2C%20Reopened%29%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20%3D%20%22Plugin%20File%20Transfer%22%20ORDER%20BY%20priority%20DESC%2C%20summary%20ASC%2C%20updatedDate%20DESC)

-## Deprecated

-With the new features introduced in [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), this plugin is not needed any more.
-Migrating from this plugin to using the new features of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), is explained in this [Cordova blog post](https://cordova.apache.org/blog/2017/10/18/from-filetransfer-to-xhr2.html).

 ## Installation